Our Facilities & Homes

 Recovery Community Center (est. 2019)

-Renovating this former bowling alley allowed us to increase services for residents and the surrounding community.
+Renovating this former 12,000 sq. ft. bowling alley allowed us to increase services for residents and the surrounding community.
 With a full commercial kitchen, it provides seating for over 250 people for dining and larger meetings.
 Employment support, peer mentoring, recovery groups and classes, and family reunification services are all offered at the RCC.
 (Learn more)

 Wesley House (est. 2019)